ayushigupta6893-cmd/expense-tracker-java/README.md

 Description

-This is a Java-based Expense Tracker application developed using jsp.
+This is a Java-based web application developed using JSP and Servlets that allows users to manage and track their daily expenses efficiently.
-It allows users to manage daily expenses efficiently.
+The application performs CRUD operations and stores data in a MySQL database.

 🚀 Features: